ryancdotorg/brainflayer/README.md

 * 'Interactive': N=16384, r=8, p=1, 16mb memory
 * 'Non-Interactive': N=1048576, r=8, p=1, 1gb memory

 Cycle counts are in millions of cycles.
 All versions compiled with gcc 4.4.5, -O3.
+Sorted from fastest to slowest.

 <table>